-An extensive system of dams, debris basins, reservoirs and flood control channels has been constructed throughout the Los Angeles River and San Gabriel River watersheds through the years by the Los Angeles County Flood Control District and the U.S. Army Corps of Engineers as development encroached upon more flood prone areas and increased impervious area caused more runoff.
+Within the Subregion, the primary flood control management measure has been to line channels.
+Upstream of the Subregion, a system of dams, debris basins, reservoirs and flood control channels has been constructed through the years by the Los Angeles County Flood Control District and the U.S. Army Corps of Engineers as development encroached upon more flood prone areas and increased impervious area caused more runoff.
 Dams and reservoirs upstream of the Subregion often operate secondarily as water conservation facilities.
 The only major flood control reservoir within the Subregion is located at the Whittier Narrows Dam which stretches across both the San Gabriel River and Rio Hondo near to where they enter the Subregion.
 The main San Gabriel and Los Angeles Rivers, and their many tributary stream channels often have concrete banks and bottoms constructed to reduce the risk of flooding.
-Portions of the Los Angeles River and San Gabriel River have not been lined to allow for rising groundwater.
+Portions of the Los Angeles River and San Gabriel River have not been lined to allow for percolation and recharge of groundwater basins.
 (RWQCB, 2000)